Percolative properties of Brownian interlacements and its vacant set: Some useful facts

 It is a classical result (see e.g.~(3.55), p.~63 in \cite{Szni98a}) that for $R\geq0$

-Now we state a classical variational characterization of the Brownian capacity (see Theorem 4.9, Chap 2, p.
+We now state a classical variational characterization of the Brownian capacity (see Theorem 4.9, Chap 2, p.
 76 in \cite{Szni98a}). \begin{thm} Given $K$, a compact subset of $\mathbb{R}^d$, we denote by $M_{1}(K)$ the space of probability measures on $K$.
 Then

-where $g(\cdot,\cdot)$ is the Green function. \end{thm} The following lemma is a useful tool for estimating the Brownian capacity of a set. \begin{lem} For a compact $K\subset\mathbb{R}^{d}$ with positive volume, one has